Q7)

 specialize in assessing for

-incomplete grief and freeing it up.
+incomplete grief and helping to finish it.
 For better perspective on hiring such a

 helper, first study this article.